palaseus/Adrenochain/README.md

     *   Rectified `pkg/mempool`'s eviction logic in `mempool.go` and `mempool_test.go` by correctly implementing a min-heap for fee-based transaction eviction, ensuring `TestMempoolEviction` passes as expected.
     *   Cleaned up unused imports and variables across various packages, improving code hygiene.
     *   All existing tests now pass consistently.
+*   **UTXO and Wallet Integration Fixes:**
+    *   Resolved compilation errors and unused variable warnings in `pkg/wallet/wallet_test.go` related to `ecdsa.GenerateKey` and `wallet.generateAddress` usage.
+    *   Corrected the `ScriptPubKey` and address handling logic in `pkg/utxo/utxo_test.go` to ensure consistency with the `UTXOSet`'s internal representation, leading to successful `TestProcessBlock` execution.
 *   **Test File Creation:**
     *   Added placeholder test files for `pkg/proto/net` and `proto/net` to ensure all packages have a basic test presence.
 *   **Architectural Audit:**